Persimmon Cookies are on the baking list for the season!

 These persimmon cookies are soft with fall spices like cinnamon, cloves, and nutmeg.
 The trio fills your house with the aroma of the holidays!

-For this reason, I recommend freezing the dough in airtight freezer bags or freezer proof containers for fresh baked cookies anytime!
+For this reason, I recommend freezing the dough or extra persimmon pulp in airtight freezer bags or freezer proof containers to enjoy anytime!

 Do you have a recipe that reminds you of family?